MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgAppCatalogTeamApp.md

 To delete an app, the distributionMethod property for the app must be set to organization.
 You can also use this API to remove a submitted app from the review process.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaAppCatalogTeamApp](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaAppCatalogTeamApp?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)